Guidance

 You can account for import VAT on your VAT Return if you import goods which:

-You cannot account for import VAT on your VAT Return if you import goods you know will be used solely for non-business purposes, unless you are a body that is eligible to reclaim import VAT through a VAT refund scheme (Section 33).
-When completing your import declaration, you should select that you’re making an immediate payment or using a duty deferment account.
+You can use postponed VAT accounting when you import goods you know will be used solely for non-business purposes, but only if you’re a body that is eligible to reclaim import VAT through a VAT refund scheme.
+When you complete your import declaration, select that you’re making an immediate payment, or using a duty deferment account.

 Goods in special procedures

-If you declare goods into a customs special procedure, you can select that you’ll be accounting for import VAT on your VAT Return when you submit the declaration that removes them into free circulation from the following special procedures:
+If you declare goods into a customs special procedure, you can select that you’ll be accounting for import VAT on your VAT Return when you submit the declaration that removes them into free circulation.
+This applies to the following special procedures:

 • customs warehousing